Most people are looking for an extra source of income these days.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

-Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended COLESGROUP DEF SET and Wesfarmers Limited.
+Motley Fool contributor Tristan Harrison owns shares of RURALFUNDS STAPLED and Washington H. Soul Pattinson and Company Limited.
+The Motley Fool Australia owns shares of and has recommended RURALFUNDS STAPLED and Washington H. Soul Pattinson and Company Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019